Lag screw insertion is routinely done under arthroscopic control.

 Insertion of needles

-Once the spinal needle has been placed, an additional18 gauge needle is inserted into the carpometacarpal joint directly below the initial needle placed.
+Once the spinal needle has been placed, a further 18 gauge needle is inserted parallel to it into the carpometacarpal joint.

 5. Screw fixation

-Based on the radiographs a stab incision is made over the medial aspect of the third carpal bone half way between the spinal needle and the needle in the carpometacarpal joint using the spinal needle as a guide for the dorso-palmar positioning.
+Based on the radiographs a stab incision is placed over the dorsal aspect of the third carpal bone half way between the spinal needle and the needle in the carpometacarpal joint.

 Drilling the glide hole

-The drill depth and direction can be verified using an intraoperative radiographic view.
+The drill depth can be verified using an intraoperative radiograph.

 Drilling the thread hole

-The glide hole is lightly countersunk at the dorsal surface and debris flushed.
+The hole is lightly countersunk at the dorsal surface and debris is flushed.

 Determining screw length